LOVE, MARRIAGE, AND FAMILY

 First Letter of Timothy 1:5

 Loving someone and being loved brings happiness.
-There are many loves in one's life, such as your parents, your sweetheart, your family, your children, or your best friend.
+There are many loves in one's life, such as your spouse or sweetheart, your parents, your family and children, or your best friend.
 We all want and need love.
 This is essential to the human race.
 We need to help each other, cooperate with each other, and reaffirm each other.

 Mystery and a kind of mysticism surround love.
 Why do people fall in love?
 The heart is the seat of the emotions, one of the three spiritual centers of the person, along with the intellect and the will.
-It was the writer Blaise Pascal who said "Le coeur a ses raisons que la raison ne connait pas - the heart has its reasons which the mind knows nothing of."
+It was the French writer Blaise Pascal in his Pensées who said "Le coeur a ses raisons que la raison ne connait point" - "the heart has its reasons of which the mind knows nothing."
 The higher emotions, such as love, joy, sorrow, or contrition, cannot be willed, but suddenly well up in a person, and pervade his whole being.

 God is important to your love relationship!
 Love of God grows as you mature in life.
 We become grateful for all his gifts, such as the beauty of creation and our family.
 And we become especially grateful for his forgiveness when we fall.
 His gifts to us are so plentiful that it is only just that we love him.
 We begin to appreciate that "God is love!"
 (1 John 4:8).
 He is a wonderful example of love, because His love is unconditional.
 We find that if we live in harmony with God and nature, we are the happiest.
 Someone who loves God will strive to be good, honest, and faithful, and develop all the values necessary to sustain a love relationship through the years.
 Loving God means you are both trying to live His way and that you are being fair and true to each other.

 Love gives one a sense of immortality.
 The existentialist Kierkegaard described love as uniting the temporal with the eternal.
-This is best understood when you lose someone you love, such as your mother.
-Even though your mother has died and is no longer with you on earth, your love for her lives on.
+This is best understood when you lose someone you love, such as your mother or father.
+Even though your loved one has died and is no longer with you on earth, your love lives on for the one you cherish.

 The following are some famous Biblical passages about love and choosing a husband or wife.